terracenter/gentoo_install/README.md

 ### Configuring compile options

-I would like to introduce you, to `Portage`, Gentoo's cornerstone.
+I would like to introduce you to `Portage`, Gentoo's cornerstone.

 For those who don't know (yet), Portage is Gentoo's auto-build system, or the package management tool.
-It will grab the source code of anything we want to install (from the ebuild definition), compile it (based on CPU architecture Flags and which features are available for every package with what are known as "use flags"), and install it in our system for us.
+It will grab the source code of anything we want to install (defined in the ebuild file), compile it (based on CPU architecture Flags and which features are available for every package with what are known as "use flags"), and install it in our system.
 There's also the option to download pre-compiled packages, but I like to make my CPU work hard :D

 This might be intimidating for some of you, but no worries, we will take it step by step.